 It’s Movie Night and we’re headin’ south.

-Janie and I used to go Hilton Head on vacation.
-We didn’t have any money.
-Janie’s great friends had a condo there and were kind enough to share it with us occasionally.
+Janie and I used to go Hilton Head on vacation with some regularity.
+We didn’t have any money, but Janie’s great friends had a condo there and were kind enough to share it with us occasionally.

 Then the movie came out and I was charmed all over again.